First Probe of Sub-GeV Dark Matter Beyond the Cosmological Expectation with the COHERENT CsI Detector at the SNS

-We have exploited \cevns{} data collected by our decommissioned CsI[Na] detector at the SNS to search for hidden-sector DM particles produced in the beam.
-This dataset, in addition to making the most precise measurement of \cevns{} to date, has considerably improved on current constraints for DM particles with masses between 11 and 165~MeV/c$^2$.
+\textit{Conclusion:} We have exploited \cevns{} data collected by our decommissioned CsI[Na] detector at the SNS to search for hidden-sector DM particles produced in the beam.
+This dataset, in addition to making the most precise measurement of \cevns{} to date, has considerably improved on current constraints for accelerator-produced DM particles with masses between 11 and 165~MeV/c$^2$.
+Additionally, this result improves on constraints of the DM-quark coupling for masses below 166 MeV/$c^2$.
 In particular, this is the first result to test scalar DM for even the conservative choice of $\alpha_D=0.5$ in the studied mass range.
 The data also constrains Majorana and pseudo-Dirac DM, but constraints on these scenarios will not be as exhaustive until future data is collected.
 We have developed powerful methods for understanding background rates by exploiting timing information.
 In the future, these techniques will constrain systematic uncertainties in-situ allowing much more stringent searches.
 In particular, future argon and CsI detectors placed in the STS beam have significant potential to discover an excess of DM scatters in currently unexplored parameter space independent of DM mass and spin phenomenology.